 Optimizing your security system can protect your business from liability.

-Lately we hear more about incidents that were not caught by security cameras due to negligence.
-Just recently, one of our clients’ experience two employee assaults within the same month.
-When they reported the incidents to the police, they were asked to retrieve footage from their surveillance system.
-Unfortunately, weeks prior to the incident the system had not been working properly.
-The company had new management but did not reach out to inform us of this change or any malfunctions with the system.
-The repeated incident is considered a second offense, and the company may face liability.
+Sometimes we hear stories about incidents that aren’t caught by security cameras due to management negligence.
+Just recently, a client experience two employee assaults within a month.
+The employees reported the incidents to police and they were asked to retrieve footage from the business’ surveillance system.
+Unfortunately, weeks prior to the incident the system was not working well.
+Additionally, the company had new management and did not update their information with us.
+Is was the perfect storm for disaster.
+The second incident is a repeated offense and the company could face liability.

-- Updating Records: Call your security provider and inform them of any changes or system malfunctions.
-If the system is not working properly, it is as if you didn’t have it at all.
+Call your security provider to inform them of management changes and system malfunctions.
+Its important to have current account information.
+In case of an emergency, the security company will know who to contact.
+Additionally, if the system is not working properly its the same as if you didn’t have it at all.

-- On-site Training: As a professional in the security industry, I often emphasize the importance of training.
-On-site training generally has no additional cost when done in conjunction with installation.
-An initial training can teach your team to efficiently operate your Camera System.
-If a crime occurs, they will be prepared to playback the video, and download footage.
-Proper training can also reduce service calls, which will save you time and money.
-But most importantly, proper training can protect your business from liability.
+As a professional in the security industry, we often emphasize the importance of training.
+Generally, on site training has no additional cost when done in conjunction with installation.
+Initial training can teach a team to efficiently operate your security system.
+They will be prepared to playback video and download footage if a crime occurs.
+Proper training can also reduce service calls, save you time, and money.
+Most importantly, training can protect your business from liability.

 Professional companies should offer maintenance plans.
 These plans include regular maintenance, technical support, and discounts in equipment.
 Furthermore, its a secure way to have a reliable system.
 Just like a car, regular maintenance on your security system will improve its performance.

 Our technical support team is always available to update records, conduct on-site training, and schedule a maintenance service.
 Contact us!
 Property managers can always be ahead of the game when it comes to preventive measures.
 Take reasonable steps for the safety of your employees and public.